Selvol™ Polyvinyl Alcohol Product Information

 The Selvol E PVOH line has a wide variety of grades to meet your needs.
 Overall, Selvol E PVOH comprises standard grades, which we denote by their degree of hydrolysis: fully, intermediately or partially.
 We manufacture the Selvol E PVOH product line in Tarragona, Spain, and the line primarily supports the European market.

-See the chart below for typical properties and applications.
+Explore the chart below to learn the line’s typical properties and applications.

 Selvol PVOH Grade Viscosity % Hydrolysis % Ash, Max